Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 How long will it take to hear back from the IRB about my project?

-Typically an initial review will be conducted within 7-10 days of the submission date, and you will receive initial feedback within that time.
-To get approval, the entire process usually takes 14-20 days.
-But, a project designated for a Full Board Review can take several weeks to be approved.
+Typically an initial review will be conducted by the IRB Chair and the IRB Administrator within 7-10 days of the submission date.
+You should receive initial feedback within that time.
+The entire approval process usually takes between 14-21 days for Expedited proposals, but could take longer depending on the number of revisions required.
+A project designated Full Board Review can take several weeks to be approved.

 In general, researchers should plan for up to six weeks, considering the length of time between their initial application submission and final IRB approval.

-After receiving initial feedback from the IRB, the researcher might need to make adjustments to their proposal and submit updated materials.
-When studies involve higher risk to participants, this back-and-forth process could happen multiple times.
+After receiving initial feedback from the IRB, the researcher might need to make adjustments to their proposal and submit corrected materials.
+When studies involve higher risk to participants or when the materials lack sufficient details, this back-and-forth process could happen multiple times.
 For this reason, a well-prepared first submission can save you time.

 What happens after I submit?

 After you submit, there is a waiting period while your proposal is reviewed.
-If your project is classified as exempt, it will be processed at the administrative level, which takes about 10 days.
-If your project is classified as expedited, it will be reviewed by two IRB members and review will take roughly 14 days for the first round of review notes.
-A proposal reviewed by the full board will likely take more than 20 days.
-The dates for our monthly meetings can be found here.
-Proposals that are likely to require a full board review should be submitted at least 14 days before a monthly meeting.
-On the other hand, if your project is not likely to require Full Board review, you will not need to reference our meeting calendar.
+If your project is classified as Exempt, it will be processed at the administrative level, which takes about 10 days.
+If your project is classified as Expedited, it will be reviewed by two IRB members and review will take roughly 14 days for the first round of review notes.
+A proposal reviewed by the Full Board will likely take more than 21 days.
+View the dates for the IRB monthly meetings.
+Proposals that are likely to require a Full Board Review should be submitted at least 14 days before a monthly meeting.

-There are several automatic triggers for full board review and some that are harder to identify without a closer look.
-If you are working with pregnant women and fetuses, minors, prisoners, persons with diminished mental capacity, and those who are educationally or otherwise disadvantaged, your project will require full board review.
-You may need full board review if it is determined that your research topic or risk-level to participants will require close scrutiny.
-If you are unsure, please contact IRB@stedwards.edu or call 512-416-5838 to reach the IRB Administrator.
-The IRB Chair will make the ultimate determination about whether or not you will need full board review.
+This IRB Proposal Flowchart can give you a good idea of how your proposal will be designated.
+There are several automatic triggers for Full Board Review and some that are harder to identify without a closer look.
+If you are working with pregnant women and fetuses, minors, prisoners, or persons with diminished decision-making capacity, your project will require Full Board Review.
+Also, if the IRB determines that your research topic or risk-level to participants will require closer scrutiny.
+If you are unsure, please contact IRB@stedwards.edu to reach the IRB Administrator.
+The IRB Chair will make the ultimate determination about whether or not you will need Full Board Review.

 Since the levels of review have different timelines, you may wish to examine the potential of review needed by your project.
-For instance, if you submit a proposal that is determined to be in need of full board review, then you may have 4-6 weeks before you are able to start data collection because you missed that month's Full Board deadline (at least 14 days ahead of our meeting, see meeting dates here.)
+For instance, if you submit a proposal that is determined to be in need of Full Board Review, then you may have 4-6 weeks before you are able to start data collection because you missed that month's Full Board deadline (at least 14 days ahead of our meeting, see meeting dates here.)
 In this case, you would need to wait until the next month to receive a review.
-To avoid delays, contact the IRB office if you are unsure whether you need full board review.
-Keep in mind also that full board reviews take longer than other reviews, sometimes up to 6-8 weeks in the case revisions are required.
+To avoid delays, contact IRB@stedwards.edu if you are unsure whether you need Full Board Review.
+Keep in mind also that these review take longer than other reviews, sometimes up to 6-8 weeks in the case revisions are required.

-The request for revisions letter that you receive from the IRB will contain specific information about what should be changed or added to your proposal, to meet human subjects protection requirements.
-You’ll make changes in your original IRB Application Form document.
+The official Request for Revisions Letter that you receive from the IRB will contain specific information about what should be changed or added to your proposal, to meet human subjects protection requirements.
+You’ll make changes in your original IRB Application or other documents as required.
 Please add a summary of all changes at the beginning of the document, and also highlight changes within the document.
-If you make changes in other documents, such as the consent form or recruiting flyer, you will also resubmit those documents, again with changes highlighted.
-Include the word REVISED in the file name of files that are re-submitted.
-You will submit all documents by email to IRB@stedwards.edu.
+You will save the revised documents with the word REVISED in the file names, and resubmit all by email to IRB@stedwards.edu.

-If your project was approved by the IRB, but you need to alter or revise it, you can submit your request via email, along with the revision form and any materials that are new or revised.
-Use the Request for Revisions or Continuing Review form to submit with your request for revision.
+If your project was approved by the IRB, but you need to alter or revise it, you can submit your request via the IRB Modifications or Continuing Review Application online form and attach your supporting materials.
 It is also available in the Forms and Templates section.

 How can I use Concealment and Deception ethically in my project?